Apollo 11: Lunar surface operations

 The astronauts planted the Lunar Flag Assembly containing a flag of the United States on the lunar surface, in clear view of the TV camera.
 Aldrin remembered, "Of all the jobs I had to do on the Moon the one I wanted to go the smoothest was the flag raising."
-But the astronauts struggled with the telescoping rod and could only jam the pole about 5 cm into the hard lunar surface.
+But the astronauts struggled with the telescoping rod and could only insert the pole about 5 cm into the hard lunar surface.
 Aldrin was afraid it might topple in front of TV viewers, but gave "a crisp West Point salute".
 Before Aldrin could take a photo of Armstrong with the flag, President Richard Nixon spoke to them through a telephone-radio transmission, which Nixon called "the most historic phone call ever made from the White House."
 Nixon originally had a long speech prepared to read during the phone call, but Frank Borman, who was at the White House as a NASA liaison during Apollo 11, convinced Nixon to keep his words brief.

-They deployed the EASEP, which included a passive seismic experiment package used to measure moonquakes and a retroreflector array used for the lunar laser ranging experiment.
-Then Armstrong walked 196 ft from the LM to snap photos at the rim of Little West Crater while Aldrin collected two core samples.
+They deployed the EASEP, which included a Passive Seismic Experiment Package used to measure moonquakes and a retroreflector array used for the lunar laser ranging experiment.
+Then Armstrong walked 196 ft from the LM to take photographs at the rim of Little West Crater while Aldrin collected two core samples.
 He used the geologist's hammer to pound in the tubes—the only time the hammer was used on Apollo 11—but was unable to penetrate more than 6 in deep.
 The astronauts then collected rock samples using scoops and tongs on extension handles.
 Many of the surface activities took longer than expected, so they had to stop documenting sample collection halfway through the allotted 34 minutes.
-Aldrin shoveled 6 kg of soil into the box of rocks in order to pack them in tightly.
+Aldrin shoveled 6 kg of soil into the box of rocks to pack them in tightly.
 Two types of rocks were found in the geological samples: basalt and breccia.
 Three new minerals were discovered in the rock samples collected by the astronauts: armalcolite, tranquillityite, and pyroxferroite.
 Armalcolite was named after Armstrong, Aldrin, and Collins.
 All have subsequently been found on Earth.

 While on the surface, Armstrong uncovered a plaque mounted on the LM ladder, bearing two drawings of Earth (of the Western and Eastern Hemispheres), an inscription, and signatures of the astronauts and President Nixon.
 The inscription read:

-At the behest of the Nixon administration to add a reference to God, NASA included the vague date as a reason to include A.D., which stands for Anno Domini, "in the year of our Lord" (although it should have been placed before the year, not after).
+At the behest of the Nixon administration to add a reference to God, NASA included the vague date as a reason to include A.D., which stands for Anno Domini ("in the year of our Lord").